mikepfrank/dynamic/src/network/README.md

 ## 2. Working modules.

 The following modules have been tested and are part of the current system.
+They are listed here roughly in order from lowest-level to highest-level.

 ### 2.1.
 Dynamic node module (`dynamicNode.py`).